Reading Time: 9 minutes

 By Bus

-Bus Eireann offers service from Shannon Airport to Limerick, Cork, and Galway.
+Bus Eireann offers a service from Shannon Airport to Limerick, Cork, and Galway.
 Once you get to those cities, you can then connect to other places on the Bus Eireann network, including Dublin.

 The timetable for buses leaving Shannon Airport can be found here.